oncotrialdesign/oncotrialdesign.github.io/index.md

  - PRO endpoints

 ## Deliverables
-The working group deliverables includes but are not limited to:
+The working group deliverables include but are not limited to:
 -   Publication/Webinar/Guidance sharing
 -   Presentations in future conferences
 -   Publication